tldr-pages/tldr/CONTRIBUTING.md

   - For a page edit: `cat: fix typo`, `git-push: add --force example`
   - For a new translation of an existing page: `cp: add Tamil translation`
   - For related changes to several pages: `grep, find, locate: synchronize format of wildcards`

+## Inclusive language

+Where possible, use inclusive language.
+We know that this may not always be possible when documenting projects or technologies that keep attributing special meanings to terminology that may be perceived as non-inclusive.
+Nonetheless, in an effort to be clear and consistent, always document objectively and always assume good faith.

 ## Licensing